AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleRequirementsType/op_Implicit.md

 RoleRequirementsType Implicit Conversion (RoleRequirementsType to ObjectWithAMLAttributes)
 ==========================================================================================
-AutomationML 2.1 APIConversion to get access to specific AutomationML defined Attributes from the RoleRequirements object.
+Conversion to get access to specific AutomationML defined Attributes from the RoleRequirements object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)